matthewboumitry26-dotcom/FINE3300-2025-A1/README.md

 ## Part 2: Exchange Rates
 - Designed an `ExchangeRates` class in Python.
-- Reads exchange rate data from `BankOfCanadaExchangeRates.csv`.
+- Reads exchange rate data from `BankOfCanadaExchangeRates.csv` using pandas library.
 - Provides a method to convert between **CAD ↔ USD** using the most recent rate in the file.

 ## Results